Sunak holds talks with NI political leaders on first visit to Belfast as PM

 Powersharing in Northern Ireland is in cold storage due to a dispute over post-Brexit trading arrangements.

-Prime Minister Rishi Sunak has met Northern Ireland political leaders amid the ongoing political impasse at Stormont.
+Prime Minister Rishi Sunak has met Northern Ireland political leaders amid the ongoing powersharing impasse at Stormont.

 Mr Sunak held informal talks with senior representatives of the main parties at a hotel near Belfast at the start of his first visit to the region as Prime Minister.